PART 19 — SMALL BUSINESS PROGRAMS

 (S-90) Procedures for Submission of a Subcontracting Plan for Review:

-● The contracting officer shall submit subcontracting plan, along with the PWS, SOW, RFP, RFQ and J&A if applicable, for review to: firstname.lastname@example.org.
+● The contracting officer shall submit the apparent awardee’s subcontracting plan, along with the MRR, AP, PWS, SOW, RFP, RFQ and J&A if applicable, for review to: email@example.com.

-● Office of Small Business Programs shall complete review within five (5) business days, and forward subcontracting plan to the appropriate Area SBA PCR along with Office of Small Business Programs’ recommendation/comments.
+● Office of Small Business Programs will complete review within five (5) business days, and forward subcontracting plan to the appropriate Area SBA PCR along with Office of Small Business Programs’ recommendation/comments.

 ● SBA PCR has five (5) business days for Area 4 (Midwest) and Area VI (Hawaii), and seven (7) business days for Area 2 (East Coast), to complete their review of the subcontracting plan and return to Office of Small Business Programs, who will forward all recommendations/comments to the contracting officer.